 Texting applications like Slack have the benefit of time, where someone can send you a message and you have the time to formulate a proper response.
 This is usually how asynchronous communication works and thrives.
 On the other hand, synchronous communication like video meetings makes it easier for one to articulate what they what to say, using body language and tone to effectively relay their message.
-Volley aims to bridge the gap between the two forms with its asynchronous video messaging feature.
+Volley aims to bridge the gap between the two forms with its asynchronous video communication feature.

 “Volley pulls the two together, where you can share a video message that has all of the context, all of the empathy…and you're also speaking, which is seven times faster, but you're doing it asynchronously.
 So, in Volley, we take turns just like any other conversation, except you record your turn with a video.”

 While Josh concedes that professional teams have not yet fully embraced the platform as he had hoped, he remains optimistic that the opportunity will come with later releases down the line.
 After all, Volley managed to attract a niche of its own and build a community of course creators and coaches who have shown higher retention rates and engagement.